-Whether you blog for personal or business reasons, creating quality content can really eat up a lot of your time.
+Whether you blog for personal or business reasons, creating quality content can really eat up a lot of your time as it requires significant time and effort to research and write.
 This is especially true if you want to make a dent in the online world.
-Creating awesome content that is informative and worth sharing requires significant time and effort to research and write.

-Recommended Reading: 8 Things To Do When Your Writer Quits
+8 Proactive Steps to Take When Your Writer Quits

 1. Have A Specific Place To Store Your Ideas

 One of the biggest challenges most writers encounter is thinking of ideas and topics to write about.
 Writer’s block is common to most bloggers.
-Ideas often come to us at unexpected times and in unusual ways.
-Ideas can come to us while taking a walk, playing video games or even chatting with friends.
+Ideas often come to us at unexpected times and in unusual ways like while taking a walk, playing video games or even chatting with friends.

 Having a place to store your ideas is important.

-Either have a little notebook handy or use a notes app on your smartphone to capture your ideas.
+Either have a little notebook handy or use a notes app on your phone to capture your ideas.
 Write down any ideas that come to mind.
 Don’t be concerned about the relevance or quality, just get your raw ideas written down.
-Later on you can go back and review and edit your ideas to help you finalize your next blog topics.
+Later on you can go back and review and edit your ideas and finalize your next blog topics.